pete-mba5/pete-mba5.github.io/_posts/2024-04-21-picture-of-the-day.markdown

 Yesterday I was attacked by a dog while running.
 It was a matter of time.
 Too many people walking the dog unleashed.

 I like the strava feature "flybys".
-I do no understand why grown up people keep their private.
+I do no understand why grown up people keep their accounts private.
 Today it was a nice running morning.
 I crossed with tenths of people.
 Some of them smiled.